MicrosoftDocs/azure-databases-docs/articles/mysql/flexible-server/how-to-troubleshoot-common-errors.md

 # Troubleshoot errors commonly encountered during or post migration to Azure Database for MySQL - Flexible Server

 Azure Database for MySQL Flexible Server is a fully managed service powered by the community version of MySQL.
 The MySQL experience in a managed service environment might differ from running MySQL in your own environment.
-In this article, you'll see some of the common errors users might encounter while migrating to or developing on Azure Database for MySQL Flexible Server for the first time.
+In this article, you see some of the common errors users might encounter while migrating to or developing on Azure Database for MySQL Flexible Server for the first time.

 ## Common Connection Errors